eikonal-m/processingUtilities/README.md

 # Signal processing utilities

-Repository of some useful signal processing utilities
+Repository of some useful signal processing utilities.

+Works from command line, however plots have to be closed for the program to continue

+All signal settings and plots are controlled from main():
+ - change test data using "setup test dataset"
+ - modify frequency bandpass using "bandpass setup"
+ - modify time windows (for windowed functions) using "window set up"

 ## Utilities used:
  - make test data: generates data to test processing utilities on